MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

 end
 </code>

-We can notice with the implemention of Add, Multiply and LessThan - that will follow - that Big-steps semantics uses a lot of the programming language we are using, in our case, Ruby.
+We can notice with the implementation of Add, Multiply and LessThan - that will follow - that Big-steps semantics uses a lot of the programming language we are using, in our case, Ruby.

 <code>
     class Add < Struct.new(:left, :right)